How To Get Out Of Your Comfort Zone With One Life-Changing Rule

 Now the problem with the opposite action rule is that it’s hard to notice those negative emotions and beliefs in your mindset.
 For most of us, they’ve become a silent automatic response that’s not so easy to detect.

 In order to break free, get out of your comfort zone and open yourself up for those beautiful changes, you have to actively watch what you’re saying to yourself in your head.
 You have to catch those negative thoughts and emotions, so you can then plan your opposite action.

 How To Apply This Rule In Your Life To Get Out Of Your Comfort Zone

 So, if just doing the opposite was so easy, we would all be advancing in life like crazy, right?
 But we don’t.

-To apply this rule in your life, you need to do it in a practical way by catching those unpleasant emotions and thoughts on paper.
+To apply this rule in your life, and get out of your comfort zone, you need to do it in a practical way by catching those unpleasant emotions and thoughts on paper.